grimmelm/ctech404/ctech402/module_5/M5_Codio_Defining-Functions/exercise_specs.md

  Write a function that multiples two numbers. <br>
  The function has two arguments.
 Each argument must be an integer or floating point number. <br>
  The body of the function will multiply both arguments and return the result. <br>
- Call your functions with any two numerical values of your choosing to test out your function. <br>
+ To test your function, call it with any two numerical values of your choosing. <br>
  Use the same method as demonstrated above to print the returned value of your function.